 What is a training crate?

 However, we are looking at the crate from a human’s point of view.
-If we start looking at it from the dogs point of view, we now see a secure and cozy den that is only for them.
-When you look at it that way, it’s little wonder that dogs absolutely love them.
-And many prefer to sleep in them, just as my dog does.
-In fact, on the one occasion I forgot to take it away with us, she was particularly unsettled until I got her one!
+If we start looking at it from the dogs point of view, we now see a secure and cosy den that is a safe space, only for them.
+When you look at it that way, it’s little wonder that many dogs absolutely love them.
+And many actually prefer to sleep in them, just as my dog did.
+In fact, on the one occasion I forgot to take it away with us, she was particularly unsettled until I got one for her to sleep in!

 There are many good reasons to get a crate for your dog or puppy.
 The most obvious one being for the purposes of house training.
 House training can be a frustrating process at the best of times, so why not make it a little easier and use a crate?
 It works because dogs and puppies don’t like to pee or poop near where they sleep or eat.
-The crate reduces the amount of space the dog has to a comfortable sleeping area; this reduced space encourages woofers to hold on until he can get to a more appropriate place.
-Of course, this means that he will need to go as soon as you let him out.
-As long as you take him to a place you approve of, you should have an opportunity to praise him too.
+The crate reduces the amount of space the dog has; this reduced space encourages them to hold on until they can get to a more appropriate place.
+Of course, this means that they will need to go as soon as you let them out.
+As long as you take them to a place you approve of, you should have a brilliant opportunity to praise them too.
 Basically, using the crate means fewer accidents and more opportunities for reward, which will vastly speed up the whole process for you both.

-The crate is not just for toilet training, it also provides a safe place for your teething pup when you are unable to supervise him.
-This gives you peace of mind, and keeps him, and your furniture safe.
-Just remember to provide a chew toy that is safe to munch on while he is in his crate – just in case his teeth are sore.
+The crate is not just for toilet training, it also provides a safe place for your teething pup when you are unable to supervise them.
+This gives you peace of mind, and keeps them, and your furniture safe.
+Just remember to provide a chew toy that is safe to bite on while they are in their crate – just in case their teeth are sore.

 Toilet Training